tim-group/MetamodelCriteriaDemo/README.rst

 	Dumps the contents of the database
 ``JPQLQueries``
 	Queries written in JPQL
-``MetamodelCriteriaQueries``
+``RawCriteriaQueries``
+	Queries written using the JPA criteria API and dynamic properties ``MetamodelCriteriaQueries``
-	Queries written using the JPA static metamodel and criteria API ``LiquidformQueries``
+	Queries written using the JPA criteria API and the static metamodel ``LiquidformQueries``
 	Queries written using LIQUidFORM ``TartedUpLiquidformQueries``